Call 570-924-3418 or 1-800-596-8397

 To help ensure that power is restored as quickly as possible, members are encouraged to call the cooperative and report an outage.
 Members may be on a fuse by themselves and be without power for a long time thinking someone else would call to report the outage.

 Sullivan County REC currently uses an Outage Reporting System to handle outage calls.

-Using caller ID the system automatically “reads” the phone number you are calling from.
-Using this information, the system displays the name on the account, members map number, phone number and time the call came in.
+Using caller ID, the system automatically “reads” the phone number you are calling from.
+Using this information, the system displays the name on the account, the member's map number, phone number, and time the call came in.

 Each message left must be listened to individually.
 Please do not leave a message unless you are reporting a specific problem.

 Outages can occur when the wind is blowing and lightning fills the sky.
 Or, they can occur on a calm summer day.
 Whenever an outage occurs be assured Sullivan County REC employees are working to restore your power as soon as possible.

 The Outage Reporting System operates by using a member's phone number to locate where the outage is occurring.
 If you recently changed your phone number, or do so in the future, please contact Sullivan County Rural Electric Cooperative's office at 570-924-3381 or email us at firstname.lastname@example.org so your number can be updated.